 Keeping your level of math and your calendar of activities in mind, you should plan to take the SAT as early as possible within this range after preparing to ensure that you have a little stress as possible on this journey.

 You may be a great candidate for testing in spring of your junior year.
-Or maybe the fall of your junior year is better because of your commitments in the winter and spring.
-Or maybe, just maybe, you can get started the summer after your sophomore year - a great option for a lot of students.
+Or maybe the summer or fall of your junior year is better because of your commitments in the winter and spring.

 Can you test during your senior year too?
 Absolutely!
 But ideally senior year testing is for adding a few additional points to an already solid SAT score.
 Having SAT scores you're proud of by the end of your junior year ensures that you can finalize your college list the summer between junior and senior year with real exam results - not wishful-thinking results - as a firm basis for clear-eyed decisions.